Health Policy Fellowships and Leadership Programs

 The Nurse Scholar program is designed to assist outstanding nurse leaders to play a more prominent role in health policy development at the national level.
 The program seeks individuals who have the capacity and skills to bring issues of special interest in nursing to greater public understanding and policy attention.

-This program is designed for health science scholars who are 1-to-10 years out from completion of a residency or receipt of a doctoral degree to participate in the process by which the National Academies of Sciences, Engineering, and Medicine (the Academies) provide health advice to the nation.
-This direct involvement in health- and medicine-related work of the Academies prepares young investigators to contribute to the future direction of health care throughout their careers while also accelerating their career development.
+This program is designed for health science scholars who are 1-to-10 years out from completion of a residency or receipt of a doctoral degree to participate in the process by which the National Academies of Sciences, Engineering, and Medicine (the National Academies) provide health advice to the nation.
+This direct involvement in health- and medicine-related work of the National Academies prepares young investigators to contribute to the future direction of health care throughout their careers while also accelerating their career development.

 Robert Wood Johnson Foundation Health Policy Fellows

 This program provides the nation’s most comprehensive fellowship experience at the nexus of health, science, and policy in Washington, DC.
 It is an outstanding opportunity for exceptional midcareer health professionals and behavioral and social scientists with an interest in health and health care policy promoting the health of the nation.
 Fellows participate in the policy process at the federal level and use that leadership experience to improve health, health care and health policy.

 Office of Health Policy Educational Programs and Fellowships Staff